MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/index-primary-property-dao.md

 A primary key index consists of one or more fields that uniquely identify all records in a table in a predefined order.
 Because the index field must be unique, the **[Unique](index-unique-property-dao.md)** property of the **Index** object is set to **True**.
 If the primary key index consists of more than one field, each field can contain duplicate values, but each combination of values from all the indexed fields must be unique.
 A primary key index consists of a key for the table and usually contains the same fields as the primary key.

 > [!NOTE]
-> <P>You don't have to create indexes for tables, but in large, unindexed tables, accessing a specific record can take a long time.
-The <STRONG><A href="field-attributes-property-dao.md">Attributes</A></STRONG> property of each <STRONG><A href="field-object-dao.md">Field</A></STRONG> object in the <STRONG>Index</STRONG> object determines the order of records and consequently determines the access techniques to use for that index.
-When you create a new table in your database, it's a good idea to create an index on one or more fields that uniquely identify each record, and then set the <STRONG>Primary</STRONG> property of the <STRONG>Index</STRONG> object to <STRONG>True</STRONG>.</P>
+> You don't have to create indexes for tables, but in large, unindexed tables, accessing a specific record can take a long time.
+The **[Attributes](field-attributes-property-dao.md)** property of each **[Field](field-object-dao.md)** object in the **Index** object determines the order of records and consequently determines the access techniques to use for that index.
+When you create a new table in your database, it's a good idea to create an index on one or more fields that uniquely identify each record, and then set the **Primary** property of the **Index** object to **True**.

 When you set a primary key for a table, the primary key is automatically defined as the primary key index for the table.